Italian Trotter: History

 The Italian Trotter has been influenced by the French Trotter, the Russian Orlov Trotter and the American Standardbred.
 The move in recent years towards races over shorter distances has led to greater reliance on horses of the American type.

-The first trotting races in the Italian peninsula were held in the Prato della Valle of Padova (which at that time was in the Napoleonic Kingdom of Italy) from 1808, some two years after the earliest official races at New Haven, Connecticut, in the United States.
+The first trotting races in the Italian peninsula were held in the Prato della Valle of Padua (which at that time was in the Napoleonic Kingdom of Italy) from 1808, some two years after the earliest official races at New Haven, Connecticut, in the United States.
 Selection of the Italian Trotter did not begin until the second half of the nineteenth century, when mares with aptitude for trotting were put to English Thoroughbred stallions.
 The first notable Italian trotting horse was Vandalo, foaled in Ferrara in 1862.
 A genealogical stud-book was started in 1896.
 The stud-book is closed – only horses born to registered parents can be registered; however, trotters registered elsewhere can sometimes be admitted if their racing record is exceptional.

 The most celebrated Italian Trotter is Varenne, foaled in 1995, who raced in seven countries, won 61 of his 73 races, and whose winnings of over €6 million are thought to be a record.